renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.filters.rst

 Instances of classes derived from `Filter` are used for filtering the data.

-When called with an individual data instance (:obj:`Orange.data.Instance`), they accept or reject the instance by returning either `True` or `False`.
+When called with an individual data instance (:obj:`Arithmos.data.Instance`), they accept or reject the instance by returning either `True` or `False`.

-When called with a data storage (e.g. an instance of :obj:`Orange.data.Table`) they check whether the corresponding class provides the method that implements the particular filter.
-If so, the method is called and the result should be of the same type as the storage; e.g., filter methods of :obj:`Orange.data.Table` return new instances of :obj:`Orange.data.Table`, and filter methods of SQL proxies return new SQL proxies.
+When called with a data storage (e.g. an instance of :obj:`Arithmos.data.Table`) they check whether the corresponding class provides the method that implements the particular filter.
+If so, the method is called and the result should be of the same type as the storage; e.g., filter methods of :obj:`Arithmos.data.Table` return new instances of :obj:`Arithmos.data.Table`, and filter methods of SQL proxies return new SQL proxies.

 If the class corresponding to the storage does not implement a particular